pachyderm/docs/content/2.3.x/deploy-manage/deploy/helm-install.md

     The rest of the values will be generated for you.

-!!!
-Note
+{{% notice note %}}
 In the case where you have activated Enterprise and configured your IdP, note that you have the option to set roles at the Cluster level when deploying.
+{{% /notice %}}

 - *A-2 - Choose and set your values rather than rely on autogeneration*